Ontology Reasoning with Deep Neural Networks: Introduction

 The rest of this article begins with a description of the reasoning problem that served as the starting point of our research.
-After this, we introduce the RRN model, explain how it has been evaluated in a number of experiments, and present the outcomes of our experimental evaluation.
+After this, we introduce the RRN model, explain how it has been evaluated in several experiments, and present the outcomes of our experimental evaluation.
 Finally, we review relevant related work, and conclude with a discussion.